 - Please remember to bring tissue/Kleenex (it can be purchased in China) and hand sanitizer with you when traveling.
 Some public bathrooms in China do not have these items available. - We also recommend you to bring the following items: sunscreen, band-aids and antibiotic cream, and anti-diarrheal medication. - Weather in May in Beijing averages 82 high/62 low.
 Bring an umbrella with you or buy one once you get there. - Bring dental floss with you if you need to use it.
 It is difficult to find it in China. - Don't exchange money with strangers (fake money and illegal).
 The exchange rate in airport is much lower (i.e. less RMB per dollar) than what the bank offers.
 There are many banks around the hotel.
 The hotel front desk also exchanges currency at a rate similar to the bank's.
-You can use either cash or ATM cards.
+The best way that we have found in the past to get cash is to use ATM machine in the hotel.
 Most ATM cards we use here work in China. - Watch out for pickpocketing (do not carry passport and valuables with you, but lock them in your room). - Be smart and use your best judgment when you are interacting with strangers in public places. - Squatty Potties: Many public restrooms in China use squatty potties instead of western style toilets.
 When using it, you need to squat all the way down (go into your catcher's stance).
 You can roll your pants up (if they are long) to keep your pants from coming in contact with the floor, and keep them around your knees (don't take them off) just as they are when you use a pedestal toilet.
 (It may look awkward at the beginning, but using the squatty potties may also have benefits.
 To me, they are more hygienic than pedestal toilets in public places.
 And some research studies have shown that squatty potties are effective in preventing hemorrhoids and colon cancer.)